bens4lsu/theskinny-publish/Content/blog2/window-washer.md

 Today, Baby K noticed this phenomenon for the first time.

-â€œWhassaaat?â€� he asked, pointing at the window.
+"Whassaaat?" he asked, pointing at the window.

-â€œThat's just water on the window.â€�
+"That's just water on the window."

-â€œMama do that.
-Mama wash.â€�
+"Mama do that.
+Mama wash."

-â€œHahahaha.
+"Hahahaha.
 No, Mama didn't wash anything.
-It just happens by itself.â€�
+It just happens by itself."

-â€œPapa do that.â€�
+"Papa do that."

-â€œNo.
-It's called condensation.
+"No.  It's called condensation.
 No one does it.
-It just happens.â€�
+It just happens."

-â€œOla do it.â€�
+"Hola do it."

-He think's our cleaning lady is named Ola.
+He think's our cleaning lady is named Hola.
 Much like the Bluth family thinking their youngest son is named Anyong.

-â€œNo baby.
-Ola didn't do it.â€�
+"No baby.
+Hola didn't do it."

-â€œCah-mul?â€�
+"Cah-mul?"

-â€œWho?
-Oh Carmel?â€�
+"Who?
+Oh Carmel?"

 He nods.

-â€œNo, Carmel didn't come over this morning to wash our windows.â€�
+"No, Carmel didn't come over this morning to wash our windows."

-â€œWhassaaat?â€�
+"Whassaaat?"

-â€œCondenstationâ€�
+"Condenstation"

-â€œCon-say-doâ€�
+"Con-say-do"

-â€œRight.
-Let's go see if Mama is awake yet.â€�
+"Right.
+Let's go see if Mama is awake yet."